Wall Paint Pastel: How to Paint Pastel Colours

-The right pastel shade for your home
+The right pastel colour for your home

 The colour scheme of pastel shades: Which colours belong to the pastel shades?